Hibby/packetradio-guide/docs/beginners-guide.md

 ### Linux

 A key component of the systems I'll be discussing in this guide is Linux.
-If you don't have a great understanding of Linux or it's a bit scary, I've got an overview of things you might want to know [here](linux.md).
+If you don't have a great understanding of Linux or it's a bit scary, I've written a primer [here](linux.md).

-There's a lot to take in, and it can seem overwhelming at first, but feel free to read, ask for help and keep in mind that it's easy to be feel like that when you approach anything new.
+There's a lot to take in, and it can seem overwhelming at first, but feel free to read, ask for help and keep in mind that it's easy to feel lost when you approach anything new - there are just so many things to grasp.

-A simple starting point is a [Raspberry Pi](https://raspberrypi.org) - it will be a dedicated computer for just packet exploration, and if everything is broken you can easily start again without losing any importnt data.
+A simple starting point is a [Raspberry Pi](https://raspberrypi.org) - it will be a dedicated computer for just packet exploration, and if everything is broken you can easily start again without losing any importnt data - you just rewrite the SD card and start again.

 ## Radio Set Up